 - Missing child incidents are very worrying for all concerned.
 Part of managing the incident is to try to keep everyone as calm as possible. - The staff will feel worried about the child, especially the key person or the designated carer responsible for the safety of that child for the outing.
-They may blame themselves and their feelings of anxiety and distress will rise as the length of time the child is missing increases. - Staff may be the understandable target of parental anger and they may be afraid.
+They may blame themselves and their feelings of anxiety and distress will rise as the length of time the child is missing increases.
+A decision must be taken about their immediate ability to continue caring for pupils if they are too distressed. - Staff may be the understandable target of parental anger, and they may be afraid.
 The School will ensure that staff under investigation are not only fairly treated but receive support while feeling vulnerable. - The parents will feel angry and fraught.
-They may want to blame staff and may single out one staff member over others; they may direct their anger at the teacher.
+They may want to blame staff and may single out one staff member over others; they may direct their anger at that teacher.
 When dealing with a distraught and angry parent, there should always be two members of staff, one of whom is the Head of Department together with the Headmaster (or in his absence a Deputy Head).
 No matter how understandable the parent's anger may be, aggression or threats against staff are not tolerated, and the Police should be called. - The other children are also sensitive to what is going on around them.; they too may be worried.
 The remaining staff caring for them need to be focused on their needs and must not discuss the incident in front of them.
-They should answer children's questions honestly, but also reassure them. - In accordance with the severity of the final outcome, staff may need counselling and support.
+They should answer children's questions honestly in a child-friendly way and reassure them. - In accordance with the severity of the final outcome, staff may need counselling and support.
 If a child is not found, or is injured, or worse, this will be a very difficult time.
-The Head of

-Department together with the Headmaster will use their discretion to decide what action to take.

-Staff must consult with the Headmaster and refer any Press enquiries to him or his Deputies.
+The Head of Department together with the Headmaster will use their discretion to decide what action to take. - Staff must consult with the Headmaster and refer any Press enquiries to him, the Chair of Governors or their appointed Deputies.